MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/operate/windows-autopatch-groups-windows-quality-update-summary-dashboard.md

 ---
 title: Summary dashboard for quality updates
-description: Provides a summary view of the current update status for all devices enrolled into Windows Autopatch. ms.date: 05/01/2023 ms.prod: windows-client ms.technology: itpro-updates
+description: Provides a summary view of the current update status for all devices enrolled into Windows Autopatch with Autopatch groups ms.date: 05/01/2023 ms.prod: windows-client ms.technology: itpro-updates